 Scenario 2: Staggered appointments.
 You work across 2 rooms or in a shared space and have the clients come in for offset start times.
 You don’t mind having a subsequent visit finishing up while you begin an initial assessment.

-Scenario 1: Staggered Appointments Booked in 2 Shifts
+Scenario 1: Staggered Appointments Booked in 2 Rooms

-Step 1: Create Rooms as a Resource First go to Settings > Room Scheduling and create your 2 rooms.
+Step 1: Create Rooms First, go to Settings > Room Scheduling and create your 2 rooms.

-Next you’ll set up an online stagger for this practitioner that will force Jane to only accept bookings every 30 min or to whatever stagger you’re looking to achieve.
-To do this, go to the staff profile, click Edit, and then in the Online Booking section, set the “Stagger Online Bookings” option to 30 min.
+Next, you’ll set up an online stagger for this practitioner that will force Jane to only accept bookings every 30 min or to whatever stagger you’re looking to achieve.
+To do this, go to the staff profile, click Edit / Settings, and then in the Online Booking section, set the “Stagger Online Bookings” option to 30 min.

 In any setup, you can test out how that looks from the admin side by using the Magnifying Glass feature on an appointment to light up the appointments that are being offered:

 Or by heading to your online booking page to check it out from the patient’s view:

 Scenario 2: Staggered Appointments Booked on ONE Shift